kristoff-it/zig-okredis/REPLIES.md

 MyHash{ .banana = src.types.fixbuf.FixBuf(11){ .buf = yes please�, .len = 10 }, .price = 9.98999977e+00 }
 ```

-## Decoding Errors As Values
+## Parsing Errors As Values
 We saw before that receiving an error reply from Redis causes a Zig error:
 `error.GotErrorReply`.
-This is because the types we tried to decode the reply
+This is because the types we tried to decode did not
-into did not account for the possiblity of an error reply.
-Error replies are
+account for the possiblity of an error reply.
+Error replies are just strings
-just strings with a `<ERROR CODE> <error message>` structure (e.g. "ERR unknown
+with a `<ERROR CODE> <error message>` structure (e.g. "ERR unknown command"),
-command"), but are tagged as errors in the underlying protocol.
-While it would
+but are tagged as errors in the underlying protocol.
+While it would be possible
-be possible to decode them as normal strings, the parser doesn't support that
+to decode them as normal strings, the parser doesn't support that possibility
-possibility for two reasons:
+for two reasons:

-1. Silently decoding errors as strings would make error-checking *mistake*-prone.
+1. Silently decoding errors as strings would make error-checking *error*-prone.
 2. Errors should be programmatically inspected only by looking at the code.

-To decode error replies heyredis bundles `OrErr(T)`, a generic type that wraps
+To parse error replies OkRedis bundles `OrErr(T)`, a generic type that wraps
 your expected return type inside a union.
 The union has three cases:

 - `.Ok` for when the command succeeds, contains `T`